nhcooper123/macro-group-info/NHM-R-Help.md

 ## What if I need to contact someone privately?
 You can use the direct messages service to send anyone (or more than one person) a private message.
-This might be appropriate if you have some admin that needs to be sorted out that not everyone in the group needs to know about.

 ## Can I comment on other people's questions?
 Yes definitely!